Ras Abu Fontas: Desalination plants

-In 1981, the Qatari government installed eight desalination units in Ras Abu Fontas A, with each individual unit possessing a daily capacity of 4 million gallons.
+In 1981, the Qatari government installed eight desalination units in Ras Abu Fontas A, with each unit possessing a daily capacity of 4 million gallons.
 This capacity was eventually raised to 55 million gallons per day.
 The introduction of Ras Abu Fontas A1 saw daily capacity increased by 45 million gallons.

 Ras Abu Fontas A2 desalination plant was opened in November 2015 after being constructed at a cost of over QR 1.8 billion.
 It had a daily capacity of 36 million gallons.

 In September 2016, Ras Abu Fontas A3 desalination plant became operational, having been opened at a cost of QR 1.75 billion.
-Capacity was 22 million gallons per day, but after being expanded in April 2017, its capacity was raised to 36 billion gallons per day.
+Capacity was 22 million gallons per day, but after being expanded in April 2017, its capacity was raised by 36 million gallons per day.

 Ras Abu Fontas B and Ras Abu Fontas B2 raised capacity by 33 million and 30 million gallons per day, respectively.